hwdsl2/docker-headscale/README.md

 Status: Image is up to date for hwdsl2/headscale-server:latest
 ```

 Otherwise, it will download the latest version.
-Remove and re-create the container using instructions from [Quick Start](#quick-start).
+Remove and re-create the container using instructions from [Quick start](#quick-start).
 Your data is preserved in the `headscale-data` volume.

 ## License